cobratbq/pinebook-pro/README.md

 ### Known issues

-- The Pinebook Pro seems to have trouble restoring from standby/suspend.
+- __INVESTIGATING__ the Pinebook Pro seems to have trouble restoring from standby/suspend.
 This may be a timing-related issue caused by `schedutil` governor.
 I have not yet been able to reproduce this issue while using the `ondemand` governor.
   __INCORRECT__ it seems that Pinebook Pro cannot resume after `memory`-type suspend(?).
 Disabling `mem`, making `standby` the default mode seems to solve this.
+The custom `sleep.conf` is no longer justified.
   ```
   [Sleep]
   AllowSuspend=yes